aurelienkrieger/generating-images-machine-learning/lectures/2-image_generation/prompt_engineering.md

 ## Understanding language associations with images

-The AI that you're interacting with is like an intelligent art student who has studied countless pieces of artwork.
+The AI that you're interacting with is like an art student who has studied countless pieces of artwork.
 It has been trained on a vast amount of visual and linguistic data, learning to link words with related images.
 For instance, when the AI hears "sunset," it understands to use warm colors, soft transitions, and the silhouette of the sun descending.

 The AI interprets prompts based on the associations it has learned.
 However, it's important to remember that AI, unlike humans, doesn't truly understand the meaning behind the words.
 Instead, it leverages patterns found in its training data to produce a relevant response.

 ## Simple steps to crafting prompts

 To create the most accurate images, you need to provide the AI with detailed prompts.
 Just like an artist, the AI benefits from clear instructions about your desired image.
-First, describe the subject in a natural language and in the most detailed way.
-It could be "a mountain landscape", "a bustling city scene", or "a simply dressed villager".

-Then, add keywords following this structure:
+### Be descriptive and specific

+This could be easily the most difficult part – we find ourselves sometimes struggling with the fact that we have this image in our heads and not enough or accurate words to describe it.
+Therefore, the AI will give us an image maybe close enough to our idea but not entirely.
+Use adjectives to be more accurate in your description.
+Also, keep in mind order matters – words near the front of your prompt are weighted more heavily than the things in the back of your prompt.

+### Prompt anatomy

+Follow this structure to craft your prompt:

+- Medium
-- Medium (e.g., oil painting, pencil sketch, digital art)
+<br>Is it a photograph, drawing, oil painting, pencil sketch, 3D render...?

+- Subject
+<br>Define the subject, subject attributes (hair, clothing, jewellery, facial expression), scene (environment, camera angle, overall mood).
+The more descriptive you are with the use of adjectives, the better the output.

+- Artistic attributes

-- Style (e.g., realism, abstract, impressionism)
+  - Style
-- Artist
+  <br>What is the artistic movement or style? (e.g., realistic, comic book, impressionist, abstract)
+  - Artist or popular references ("in the style of" e.g. Van Gogh, Akira)

   - Quality Modifier
-  - Website (eg. "featured in artstation", "award-winning")
+    - Website (e.g., featured in artstation, award-winning)
-  - Resolution (eg. 4K)
+    - Resolution (e.g., 4K)
-  - Details
-- Aesthetics & Composition
-  - Color ("bright and vibrant colors", "cool tones")
+    - Render or film type (e.g. Octane, polaroid)
-  - Lighting ("dramatic lighting")
+    - Lighting (e.g., dramatic lighting, bokeh, dappled light)
+    - Colors
+    - Any additional details

 <br>
 An example of a detailed prompt might be:

-> A detailed oil painting of a tranquil forest at sunset with vibrant colors and soft, golden light filtering through the trees.
+> Impressionist oil painting of a tranquil forest in South of France on a coast line, soft sea waves foam smashing on the rocks at sunset with vibrant colors and soft, golden dappled light filtering through the trees.

-## Model-Dependent Prompts
+### Prompts are model-dependent

 Different models have been trained on different datasets and may interpret prompts in slightly varying ways.
 Therefore, what works well for one model might not work as well for another.